BREAKING: Suspect shot dead inside Trump’s Mar-a-Lago Secure Perimeter named

 Exchange your arms for money, Edo tells CDA members

-Former Inspector General of Police, Solomon Arase.
+Former Inspector General of Police, Solomon Arase is dead.

 Solomon Arase, former Inspector General of Police